Graveyard of Empires - Chapter 2

 "Oh," Gary replied.
 "I thought they went out when the new Captain came in."

-Wade shrugged.
-“Sometimes.
-If the Captain and Minister die in battle, then the new Captain sends out a request.
+Argus shrugged.
+"Sometimes.
+If the Captain and Minister die in battle then the new Captain sends out a request.
 Hell, once a Captain sent his onboard Minister into combat to die just so he could get a new one.
-Kind of barbaric, so they made a new dispensation to work around that in unusual situations.”
+Kind of barbaric, so they made a new dispensation to get around that in unusual situations."

-“So, they could kick Portia out of they wanted to?”
+"So they could kick Portia out if they wanted to?"

 "Well, not exactly.
 Portia would need to be dead, and she's only in her forties, so that isn't likely to happen."